noir-lang/docs/docs/modules_packages_crates/workspaces.md

 default-member = "crates/a"
 ```

 `members` indicates which packages are included in the workspace.
-This is used when the `--workspace` flag is used with various commands.
+As such, all member packages of a workspace will be processed when the `--workspace` flag is used with various commands or if a `default-member` is not specified.

 `default-member` indicates which packages are included in the workspace by default. `default-members` can be particularly useful in scenarios where certain members of a workspace are auxiliary tools or infrequently-used components and you don't want them to be built or tested every time you work with the main components.